 points of interest below © Sea and Sky

 Binary Star System

 Crux contains four stars brighter than magnitude 3.
 The brightest is Acrux.
 With a visual magnitude of 0.77, it is the 12th brightest star in the night sky.
 It is a multiple star system located approximately 320 light years from Earth.
 The second brightest star is Mimosa with a magnitude of 1.25. it is a binary star system located about 350 light years distant.
 Gacrux is the third brightest star with a magnitude of 1.63.
 It is a red giant star that lies 88 light years from our solar system.

 Crux contains no Messier objects but it does contain a few notable deep-sky objects.
-The Coalsack Nebula is a famous dark nebula that can be easily seen as a dark patch against a region of the Milky Way.
+The Coalsack Nebula is a famous dark nebula that can easily be seen as a dark patch against a region of the Milky Way.
 It is about 70 light years across and lies 600 light years from Earth.
-The Jewel Box, also known as the Kappa Crucis Cluster, is an open star cluster that contains about 100 stars.
+The Jewel Box (NGC 4755), also known as the Kappa Crucis Cluster, is an open star cluster that contains about 100 stars.
 It is one of the youngest star clusters ever discovered, with an estimated age of only 14 million years.
 It can easily be seen with the naked eye.

 © European Southern Observatory / CC BY 4.0